e-vakker/hybrid-office-dc-gns3-lab/01_deploy_virtual_lab_environment.md

-# Deploy a Virtualised Lab Environment on Cloud
+# Deploy Virtual Lab Environment on Cloud

 To get started, you need a server on-premises or in the cloud.
 I considered buying a cheap old server, but I decided to use a cloud solution because it was loud and I did not have space for it.
 Each primary cloud provider offers initial credits for testing, which should be enough to experiment with the lab.
 I registered with AWS, Azure, and Google and decided to stay with Google because they provided a generous 600€ credit for three months upon registration.
 If you have an x86 machine with at least 16GB of RAM, I suggest running it on your hardware.
 Otherwise, the cloud is a solid alternative.